ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ### Evan Kohilas
 ### `@ekohilas` - `nohumanerrors.com`

-Alright, [as you may have heard,] I'm Evan, and I've done a fair bit of platform software engineering to reduce human errors through working on pipelines to run tests for a codebase.
+So, [as you may have heard,] I'm Evan, and I've dedicated a fair bit of my time on platform software engineering, that reduces human errors through things like working on pipelines to run tests for a codebase.

 ---
 <!-- .slide: data-background-image="images/oopsies.svg"-->